adnfng/ts-arena/README.md

 const channel = await arena.v3.channels.get({ id: "arena-influences" });
 ```

-4. Optional: generate an agent guide in your project root:
+4. Working with an Agent?
+Run:

 ```bash
 npx ts-arena init-agents
 ```
+To generate an agent guide in your project root, the direct Claude/Cursor or any agent to follow the guide.